-- that the institution or the facilities to be provided by the institution are suitable and adequate and not inferior to that provided by a comparable public higher education institution which is funded by the State. - that after having consulted NCHE and the NQA, - the teaching staff to be employed by the institution are sufficiently qualified. - the higher education programmes to be provided by the institution are of such a quality, that it will enable the institution to provide a standard of education that is not inferior to the standard of education provided by a comparable public higher education institution which is funded by the State.14
+- that the institution or the facilities to be provided by the institution are suitable and adequate and not inferior to that provided by a comparable public higher education institution which is funded by the State. - after having consulted the NCHE and the Namibia Qualifications Authority, that - - > the teaching staff to be employed by the institution are sufficiently qualified. - the higher education programmes to be provided by the institution are of such a quality, that it will enable the institution to provide a standard of education that is